How to Prepare for a Telehealth Visit

 It’s important to continue to maintain your health during the year with regular checkups, preventive health screenings, and treatment of any chronic conditions, such as diabetes, high blood pressure, congestive heart failure, and more.
 Talk to you doctor about which services can be handled with telehealth and if you are concerned about any necessary in-person appointments.
-As Massachusetts gradually reopens, many health care providers are scheduling routine services under strict safety guidelines.

 How to prepare for a telehealth visit

 If your visit will include video, charge your smartphone or device that has an internet connection and audio-video capabilities, like a tablet or computer.
 Then use these tips to help your appointment go smoothly: